iptch/2022-fall-architectural-katas/README.md

 involved stakeholders, that is, domain experts, managers and the development team, of the domain at hand.
 Read more details about our approach [here](eventstorming/event-storming.md).

 The following picture shows the final state of the Event Storming session.
+Note the overarching capabilities (green stickers) which we distilled out of the domain landscape which then became the foundational [domain capabilities](#domain-capabilities) for our microservice architecture.
 <p align="center">
 <img width="800" src="eventstorming/resources/event-storming-final-panel.png">
 </p>